Mrs Loyns is our part-time SENDCo and works Monday, Tuesday and Wednesdays.

-Provision for children with an EHCP or a statement of educational need is adhered to with the support of the Local Authority, specialist outside agencies and in house school staff.
+Provision for children with an EHCP is adhered to with the support of the Local Authority, specialist outside agencies and in house school staff.
 This provision is tailored to individual needs and is outlined within the child’s EHCP / Statement of Educational Need and their Individual Education Plan.

 What provision is available for children in care or with social care needs?

-Designated teachers for Looked After Children - Mrs Loyns.
+Designated teacher for Looked After Children - Mr Denchfield (email@example.com)

-Designated Governor for Looked After Children - Mrs McCarthy.
+Designated Governor for Looked After Children - Mrs McCarthy (firstname.lastname@example.org)

 The school uses a professional counselling service for children who we consider are in need of additional support.
 This is funded through Pupil Premium.